OneServerToRuleThemAll/OSCP_Tool_Repo/README.md

 A lot of these can be found in /usr/share/webshells but I copied them all here for convienence.
 Make sure to change and IP/Port/target/etc in the file so it works as expected.

 This includes shells for: asp, apsx, java, perl, and php.

+# OSCP Useful Resources
+A non-exhaustive list of links to resources that can provide further learning and utility for the OSCP and beyond.